Laura Bickford: Personal life

+Bickford is married to Stephen M. Graham who is a literature professor at Bard College, founder of New York Theater Workshop, and the son of the late Katharine Graham, publisher of The Washington Post.
 She was married to the actor Sam Bottoms, who died in 2008.
 She is the sister of Emily Bickford Lansbury and sister-in-law of George Lansbury.

-Her mother, Jewelle Bickford, was an investment banker in New York City until 2008 and is currently a partner at Evercore Wealth Management.
-She is a member of the Council on Foreign Relations, C200, board member emeritus of Women for Women International and Women's Media Center, and a co-chair Paradigm for Parity movement, which is committed to achieving gender parity at the senior level of all major corporations by 2030.
+Her mother, Jewelle Bickford, was an investment banker with the Rothschild Group from 1984 to 2008 in New York City.
+In 2000 she became the only female global partner at the firm.
+In 2020 she retired as partner at Evercore Wealth Management.
+She is a member of the Council on Foreign Relations and founded the task force on the role of women in economic and political development in the Middle East and Southeast Asia of the Council's Women and Foreign Policy.
+She is a member of C200, board member emeritus of Women for Women International and Women's Media Center, and a Co-founder, former Board President and a Co-chair Emeritus of Paradigm for Parity, a coalition of companies and business leaders committed to closing the corporate gender leadership gap for women of all races, cultures, and backgrounds.

-Her father, Nathaniel Bickford was a partner at the law firm Lankenau Kovner Bickford for 25 years and then Windell Marx Laine and Mittendorf until he retired in 2002.
+Her father, Nathaniel Bickford, was a partner at the law firm Lankenau Kovner & Bickford for 25 years and then Windels Marx Laine & Mittendorf until he retired in 2002.
 He wrote the memoir Late Bloomer: A Memoir of School Days in 2008.
 In the 1970s, her father represented contemporary artists introduced to him by Bickford's godfather, Klaus Kertess, and traded art for fees most notably with Brice Marden, David Novros, Joanna Pousette-Dart, and Lynda Benglis.

 She is a descendant of passengers from the Mayflower, Francis Cooke and Peter Browne, on both her maternal and paternal side.